kaiachain/kaia-service-sdk/packages/bridges-starter-kit/wormhole/README.md

   - [Reference Docs:](#reference-docs)

 ## About
-Wormhole is a communication bridge between Klaytn and other top decentralized finance (DeFi) networks.
-Existing projects, platforms, and communities are able to move tokenized assets seamlessly across blockchains and benefit from Klaytn's high speed and low cost.
+Wormhole is a communication bridge between Kaia and other top decentralized finance (DeFi) networks.
+Existing projects, platforms, and communities are able to move tokenized assets seamlessly across blockchains and benefit from Kaia's high speed and low cost.

 ## Folder Structure